george-a-shoemaker/george-a-shoemaker.github.io/personal-blog/_posts/2023-10-31-george-teaches-surfing.md

 </ol>

 These steps are far more woo-woo than that pop-up itself.
-It requires experiene and observation to successfully gauge whether you have a chance to catch a wave vs being too deep and wiping out.
+It requires experience and observation to successfully gauge whether you have a chance to catch a wave vs being too deep and wiping out.

 No two waves in the ocean are exactly the same which makes learning to make waves and stand up even harder.
 It requires observation of waves breaking and the sensation of catching a wave combined with efficient and purposeful movements executed at the right time.